aws/aws-cli/proposals/source-install.md

   maintain full control over the code and  packages being imported into their distribution.
 Therefore, importing a pre-built executable is generally a [non-starter for distro maintainers](https://github.com/aws/aws-cli/issues/4842).

+* Users may want to patch AWS CLI v2 functionality, but in order to use the patched functionality, it requires building and installing the AWS CLI v2 from source.
+This is especially important for community members that want to test changes they've made to the source prior to proposing/contributing the change in the upstream GitHub repository.

 Full support for installing the AWS CLI v2 from source will unblock these use cases because users will be able to build and install the AWS CLI v2 for their